gsominsk/ai-trading-tool/memory-bank/activeContext.md

 - All existing tests continue to pass (273 tests ✅)

 **Next:** Proceeding to Task 1.3 (mock data consistency across symbols)

+[2025-08-06 23:17:19] - Current Focus: Implementing the Repository pattern for OMS persistence.
+Creating `OrderRepository` to handle data storage, decoupling it from the core OMS logic.

+[2025-08-06 23:17:39] - Current Focus: Implementing the Repository pattern for OMS persistence.
+Creating `OrderRepository` to handle data storage, decoupling it from the core OMS logic.

+[2025-08-06 23:31:27] - Current Focus: Finalized the detailed plan for Phase 3 (OMS Persistence Refactoring).
+The plan is now documented in `tasks/trading_cycle_implementation_plan.md` and the main TODO list is updated.